Why Your PAN-Aadhaar Link Was Unsuccessful Due to Name Discrepancy

 Checking Your Name on Your PAN Card

 Take out your physical PAN card or look at your e-PAN (the digital version).
 Carefully read your name exactly as it appears.
 Pay close attention to every letter, any spaces, and the order of your names.
-It’s a good idea to write it down precisely.
+It is advisable to write it down precisely.

 Checking Your Name on Your Aadhaar Card